3 min read

 Moving Forward with the 2026 Planner Changes

-Subscribe to the Demystifying Microsoft podcast to stay updated on Microsoft changes that impact your operational workflows.
+Subscribe to the Demystifying Microsoft podcast to stay current on Microsoft updates that impact operational workflows.

 Contact our Microsoft licensing experts